‘RHOC’ Star Shannon Beador Explains Why She Doesn’t Like New Cast Members After Bonding With Braunwyn

 “I’m in a really happy place in my life right now and she’s tons of fun,” Beador explained. “[The relationship] was really, really easy.”

 As The Inquisitr previously reported, Windham-Burke didn’t only hit it off with Beador during her debut season of The Real Housewives of Orange County.
-She also hit it off with Beador’s close friend, Tamra Judge, and, as a report from Hollywood Life revealed weeks ago, the friendship between the two women is expected to continue as the new episodes air.
+She also hit it off with Beador’s close friend, Tamra Judge, and as a report from Hollywood Life revealed weeks ago, the friendship between the two women is expected to continue as the new episodes air.

 “It will continue on,” Beador told the outlet during an appearance in New York City.
 “You just got a little taste, because it keeps going on.”